-The following standards are referenced in column 3 of the table of SCHEDULE OPTIONS in Section 3 of this standard for the maintenance and testing of essential safety provisions (ESPs).
+The following standards are referenced in Column 3 of table 9.0 SCHEDULE OPTIONS of this standard for the maintenance and testing of essential safety provisions (ESPs).

-Number Title AS 1668.2-2012 The use of ventilation and air-conditioning in buildings.
-Part 2 - Mechanical ventilation in buildings AS 1851-2012 Routine service of fire protection systems and equipment AS/NZS 2293.2:1995 Emergency evacuation lighting for buildings.
-Part 2 - Inspection and maintenance SA Public Health Act 2011 SA Public Health (Legionella) Regulations 2013
+Number Title AS 1668.2- 2012 The use of ventilation and air-conditioning in buildings.
+Part 2 - Mechanical ventilation in buildings AS 1851-2012 Routine service of fire protection systems and equipment AS 2118 The relevant applicable sprinkler standard as identified in the building consent documentation AS/NZS 2293.2:2018 Emergency lighting and exit signs for buildings.
+Part 2 - Routine service and maintenance AS/NZS 3666.1 Air-handling and water systems of buildings - Microbial control - Design, installation and commissioning AS/NZS 3009 Electrical installations - Emergency power in hospitals FPAA101D Automatic Fire Sprinkler System Design and Installation - Drinking Water Supply FPAA101H Automatic Fire Sprinkler System Design and Installation - Drinking Water Supply South Australian Public Health Act 2011 South Australian Public Health (Legionella) Regulations 2013